The starting line on Saturday (Zack Williamson).

 On a clear, sunny day with a south-southwest wind of nine miles per hour, both crews got off to a clean start in the varsity eight race, and the teams were even through the first 3:30 of competition.
 In the second mile, the Bulldogs opened a four-seat advantage and that lead held over the next few minutes.
 By the 8:00 mark, Yale moved ahead by a length, but the Crimson edged back and made the deficit five seats as the teams reached the fourth mile.

 Harvard got within three seats down the stretch, and by the 13:00 mark, the Crimson maintained that pace with the Bulldogs.
 As the teams headed into the final half mile, Harvard was down four seats, and Yale began to widen its lead once again at 16:00, reaching open water in the final few dozen strokes.
-The Bulldogs pulled ahead further and won in 18:56.1, less than three seconds ahead of the Crimson's valiant effort of 19:01.4.
+The Bulldogs pulled ahead further and won in 18:56.1, less than six seconds ahead of the Crimson's valiant effort of 19:01.4.

 In the junior varsity three-mile event, the teams were even through the first few hundred meters, but Yale pulled away in the second minute to an open water lead.
 At approximately the one-mile mark, Harvard cut the deficit, but Yale continued to lead as they approached five minutes into the race.
 The Bulldogs stretched their advantage in the second mile to more than a boat length.
 Yale extended its advantage in the final stages, as the Bulldogs crossed the finish line in 14:30.3, defeating Harvard's mark of 14:39.7.